 So far, we have taken two steps to prepare the site for visitors.
 The first is the enclosure in which the temple blocks described in the first lecture have been collected.
 Olaf Kaper is in the process of gathering these in their original arrangement and designing a display that will give the visitor a sense of how some of the decorated walls of the ancient chapels would have looked.
-The second is an adjacent recreation of house B1, also a product of Dr. Warner's collaboration with the archaeological leadership of the project and based on a computer reconstruction by our topographers [Figure 19 about here].
-Obviously construction requires one to make choices that can be left open in a scholarly report: the house is built as a single-story structure, the now-lost windows are located and sized, the hypothetical flat roof is created according to parallels, doorways are reconstructed, niches are given their wood.
+The second is an adjacent recreation of house B1, also a product of Dr. Warner's collaboration with the archaeological leadership of the project and based on a computer reconstruction by our topographers [image 52].
+Obviously construction requires one to make choices that can be left open in a scholarly report: the house is built as a single-story structure [image 53], the now-lost windows are located and sized, the hypothetical flat roof is created according to parallels, doorways are reconstructed [image 54], niches are given their wood [image 55].

-With the building in place, attention turns to the painted decoration, essential to recreate the experience of living in or visiting this house in the 350s and 360s.
-Dorothea Schulz has, working with student assistants, so far painted the green room and the red room.
-The purple room's panels lie ahead, and beyond them the vast and only partially known pictorial program of the central room, with its dome, of which the lower panels were largely painted in 2011.
-We look forward to opening the house in a year or two and making it and the temple reconstruction the center of our attempts to introduce all visitors to the multifaceted culture of Roman Trimithis.
+With the building in place, attention turns to the painted decoration, essential to recreat the experience of living in or visiting this house in the 350s and 360s.
+Dorothea Schulz has, working with student assistants, so far painted the green room [images 56-57] and the red room, not yet finished-here you see a student helping to lay out the baseline grid [images 58].
+The purple room's panels lie ahead, and beyond them the vast and only partially known pictorial program of the central room, with its dome.
+We look forward to opening the house in 2012 and making it and the temple reconstruction the center of our attempts to introduce all visitors to the multifaceted culture of Roman Trimithis.